Beginning Farmer and Rancher Development Program

 Statutory formula is not applicable to this assistance listing.

-Matching is voluntary.
+Matching is mandatory.
 25%.
 Funds are awarded competitively.
 No formula grants are awarded under Section 7405 of the Farm Security and Rural Investment Act of 2002, [7 U.S.C.
 3319f].
 To be eligible to receive a grant under this program, a recipient must provide a match in the form of cash or in-kind contributions in an amount equal to 25 percent of the funds provided by the grant.

 MOE requirements are not applicable to this assistance listing.